-There are reports of high T2 signal MRI lesions in peripheral fifth (in 2% of patients, with two thirds bilateral), seventh, sixth, third, and eighth nerves.
 Seventh nerve lesions mimic Bell palsy.
 Because the lesions are intra-axial, the sixth nerve is often simultaneously disturbed.
 Facial myokymia is from pontine tegmentum lesions of the facial nerve and can be revered with carbamazepine and possibly botulinum toxin.
-Taste is lost or altered (dysgeusia) with brainstem stacks and recovers within 3 months.

 Hearing loss is relatively rare, but auditory processing could be slowed by brainstem and deep white matter lesions.
-Central hearing defects with abnormal brainstem auditory evoked potentials could also help differentiate multiple sclerosis from benign positional vertigo, which has no central defect.
+Central hearing defects could be supported by brainstem auditory evoked potentials.
+They could also differentiate multiple sclerosis from benign positional vertigo, which has no central defect.
 Vertigo is common and sometimes so incapacitating that patients are bed-bound.
 Isolated autoimmune disease of the auditory nerve can also cause hearing loss and vertigo.
 The relation to multiple sclerosis is unclear.

 Up to one fourth of patients have problems swallowing.
 Horner syndrome is occasionally present.

 Weakness.
-The long course of axons traveling through the cord from the motor cortex to lumbar motor neurons increases the likelihood that a random plaque will interrupt motor neuron conduction.
-Legs are usually affected more than arms, causing foot-drop, tripping, or poor stair climbing.
-The hip flexors are often weak, out of proportion to other leg muscles, likely from multiple cervical cord lesions (D Garwacki).
+The long course of axons traveling from the motor cortex through the cord to the lumbar motor neurons increases the likelihood that a random plaque will interrupt motor neuron conduction.
+Legs are usually affected more than arms.
+Patients complain of a foot-drop, tripping, or poor stair climbing.
+The hip flexors are often weak and out of proportion to other leg muscles, likely from multiple cervical cord lesions (D Garwacki).
 Patients can walk backwards more easily than they walk forward because gluteal muscles are stronger than the iliopsoas.
 Hyperreflexia, spasticity, and a Babinski sign are common.
 Rarely, plaques interrupt intra-axial nerve roots, and the deep tendon reflexes disappear and muscles atrophy.
 Radicular symptoms arising from a posterior cord lesion are often painful, but anterior plaques are not.
 Some muscle weakness and fatigue can be explained by a shift in myosin heavy chain isoforms and less contractile force, a result of muscle inactivity and deconditioning (Garner and Widrick 2003).
-Walking ability can be measured with a timed 25-foot walk or with the 6 spot step test, which incorporates coordination and balance.
+Walking ability can be measured with a timed 25-foot walk or the 6 spot step test, which incorporates coordination and balance.

 Spasticity.
 Spasticity increases with a full bladder or bowels, pain, exposure to cold, and sometimes on the day after IFN-beta injections (an effect of cytokines or direct modification of neuronal excitability).
-On arising, the first few steps are difficult from transient stiffness after physical inactivity.
+There is often transient stiffness after physical inactivity.
+On arising, the first few steps are difficult.
 Similarly, internuclear ophthalmoplegia is most obvious with the first eye movements of the exam.
-Painful tonic spasms are common in patients with severe spasticity and can be provoked by exertion or hyperventilation.
+Painful tonic spasms are common in patients with severe spasticity and are sometimes provoked by exertion or hyperventilation.
 Extrapyramidal symptoms disappear when the causative plaque resolves (Maimone et al 1991b).